Sayyida Zaynab Mosque, Syria

-The Sayyida Zaynab Mosque (مَسْجِد ٱلسَّيِّدَة زَيْنَب) is a Twelver Shi'ite mosque located in Sayyidah Zaynab near the capital city of Damascus, Syria.
-Twelver Shi'ite tradition considers the mosque to contain the grave of Zaynab bint Ali (c.
-626682), the daughter of Ali and Fatima, and granddaughter of the Islamic prophet Muhammad; while Sunni and Isma'ili Shia tradition place Zaynab's tomb in the mosque of the same name in Cairo, Egypt.
+The Sayyida Zaynab Mosque (مَسْجِد ٱلسَّيِّدَة زَيْنَب) is a Shia mosque located in Sayyidah Zaynab near the capital city of Damascus, Syria.
+Twelver Shia tradition considers the mosque to contain the mausoleum of Zaynab bint Ali, the daughter of Ali and Fatima, sister of Hasan and Husayn, and grand-daughter of the Islamic prophet Muhammad.
+It is a holy site in Shia Islam.

-The tomb became a centre of Twelver religious studies in Syria and a destination of mass pilgrimage by Twelver Shia Muslims from across the Muslim world, beginning in the 1980s.
+Sunni and Isma'ili Shia tradition considers the mosque of the same name in Cairo, Egypt, to be Zaynab's tomb.
+The shrine is a centre of Shia religious studies in Syria and a destination of mass pilgrimage by Twelver Shia Muslims from across the Muslim world, beginning in the 1980s.
 The zenith of visitation normally occurs in the summer.
 The present-day mosque that hosts the tomb was built in 1990.

 Architecture

-The shrine of Sayyida Zaynab is located in al-Sitt near the south of Damascus, in part of the Rif Dimashq Governorate.
 The building of the shrine consists of a large sahn with a square plan.
 It included a dome and two high minarets.
 The minarets and walls of the courtyard and porches were tiled by Iranian artists, the roof and walls of the shrine were glazed from the inside and the dome was gilded from the outside.
 On the eastern side of the courtyard, the building of the Zeinabieh's prayer hall with a small courtyard has been built.
 A new courtyard has also recently been built on the north side of the Holy Shrine.
 The shrine is sometimes seen by some as a place of miracles.

 The shrine has been managed by Mourtada's family (آلُ مُرْتَضَى) since the fourteenth century.
 Financially, the shrine has been funded mainly by the Iranian government following 1979.
 Given their financial investment, the ideological direction of the shrine and the prayer hall follow Ayatollah Khamanei.
 The Lebanese Hezbollah displays several posters and sets at the shrine.